Citi Double Cash Card Review

 Other Purchases 2.00% - - -

-Note: The unlimited 2% cashback rewards rate applies only to purchases as they are paid off (either in full or over time).
+Note: The unlimited 2% cash back rewards rate applies only to purchases as they are paid off (either in full or over time).
 You earn 1% cash back when you buy, and the other 1% when you pay.
-We’ve factored the higher rate into the calculator to show your potential earnings.
+The investor.com credit card calculator assumes readers have the best intentions and and uses the 2% cash back rewards.

 What we like

 A 2% cashback rate with no annual fee?
-Next you’re gonna tell us that the Citi Double Cash Card also does dishes and remembers to put down the toilet seat.
+Next you’re gonna tell me that the Citi Double Cash Card also does dishes and remembers to put down the toilet seat.
+Who doesn't love a no-hassle, flat-rate rewards card?

 Although half (1%) of the cashback rate is withheld until you pay off the purchase, that’s a hurdle we can get behind.
-The alternative is shelling out 14%-plus interest on unpaid balances.
+The alternative is shelling out double-digit interest on unpaid balances.

 No spending categories to track or quarterly opt-in thingamajigs to deal with?
 We likey.

-The Citi Double Cash Card pays out rewards in the form of ThankYou Points.
-(E.g., 10,000 ThankYou Points = $100 cash back).
+Multiple reward redemption options available.
+The Citi Double Cash Card pays out rewards in the form of ThankYou Points (e.g., 10,000 ThankYou Points = $100 cash back).
 They're redeemable for a direct deposit, statement credit, check or for gift cards, travel and more, although the redemption value on the latter may vary.

 Offers a whopping 18 months at a 0% APR on balance transfers made during the first four months.
 Keep in mind that new purchases will incur interest.